Boris Pahor: Opposing communism

 Between 1953 and 1975, Pahor worked as an Italian literature instructor in a Slovene-language high school in Trieste.
 During this time, he was an active member of the international organization AIDLCM (Association internationale des langues et cultures minoritaires), which aims to promote minority languages and cultures.
-In this function, he traveled around Europe discovering the cultural plurality of the continent.
+In this function, he travelled around Europe discovering the cultural plurality of the continent.
 This experience strengthened his communitarian and anti-centralist views.

 In 1969, Pahor was one of the co-founders of the political party Slovene Left (Slovenska levica), established to represent all Slovene leftist voters in Italy who did not agree with the strategy adopted by the Slovene Titoist groups after 1962 of participating in the mainstream Italian political parties (mostly the Communist Party of Italy and the Socialist Party of Italy).
 The party eventually merged with the Slovene Union.
 Pahor publicly supported the Slovene Union on several occasions, and ran on its tickets for general and local elections.

 In 1975, Pahor and Alojz Rebula published a book in Trieste, entitled Edvard Kocbek: pričevalec našega časa (Edvard Kocbek: Witness to Our Time) and the 1975 Zaliv Scandal followed.
 Pahor, who lived in Italy and was an Italian citizen, was banned from entering Yugoslavia for several years.
-He was able to enter Yugoslavia only in 1981, when he was allowed to attend Kocbek's funeral.
+He was able to enter Yugoslavia only in 1981 when he was allowed to attend Kocbek's funeral.
 In 1989, his book Ta ocean strašnó odprt (This Ocean, So Terribly Open) published in Slovenia by the Slovene Society (Slovenska matica) publishing house, was dedicated to Pahor's memories of Kocbek and marked one of the first steps towards the final rehabilitation of Kocbek's public image in post-communist Slovenia.